 How do I store GILENYA?

-- Store GILENYA in the original blister pack in a dry place.
+- Store GILENYA in the original bottle or blister pack in a dry place.

 - Store GILENYA at room temperature between 59°F to 86°F (15°C to 30°C).